 Dr. Kanekal is a board-certified regulatory professional and a board-certified Toxicologist with 23-years of biotechnology and pharmaceutical industry experience.
 He is a veterinarian and has a PhD. in Pharmacology and Toxicology from the University of California at Davis and has conducted post-doctoral research at the School of Pharmacy, University of Texas in Austin.
 He is a veteran in regulatory strategy and safety assessment of small molecules and biologics, of both new molecular entities and reformulated drugs.

 Dr. Kanekal has a track record of rapidly moving early-stage drugs into clinical development to obtain clinical proof-of-concept, and to eventual NDA/BLA.
-He has managed regulatory and non-clinical safety programs for several drugs was responsible for over 40 IND/NDA/BLA approvals, including over 15 cancer pharmaceuticals such as Bexxar (anti-CD20 Ab), Treanda, Synribo etc. for various indications including AML, CML, CLL, NHL, GBM, NSCLC, H&N, etc. He has conducted several successful meetings with FDA and participated in FDA advisory committee meetings (ODAC).
+He has managed regulatory and non-clinical safety programs for several drugs and was responsible for over 40 IND/NDA/BLA approvals, including over 15 cancer pharmaceuticals such as Bexxar (anti-CD20 Ab), Treanda, Synribo etc. for various indications including AML, CML, CLL, NHL, GBM, NSCLC, H&N, etc. He has conducted several successful meetings with FDA and participated in FDA advisory committee meetings (ODAC).
 He previously held leadership positions with Novartis (Chiron), GSK (Corixa), Teva (Cephalon, Salmedix, ChemGenex), Astex (SuperGen), Absorption Systems and Reviva.